 St. Mark's Place

 East Village's diverse culture has effected the numerous vintage and second-hand clothing stores in the area.
 Each antique shop's unique and interesting items makes the East Village a fun treasure hunting spot.
-Obscura Antiques & Oddities is one of the antique shops with quirky furniture and artwork.
+Some of the antique shops are famous for quirky furniture and artwork.
 Besides shopping, Tompkins Square Park is a popular park which hosts outdoor festivals and Jazz performances on occasion.

 Tompkins Square Park